lokeshjain2008/ChangeLocale/README.md

 2. App should use Angular-translate for the translation.

 ### Todos
+1. For the version 2.2
+  1. Add remove fucntionality for the created div element.

-1. For the 1.4 version
+2. For the 1.4 version
   1. Add remove fucntionality for the created dropdown list.
-  2. Remember user preferred location for the dropdow.
+  2. ~~Remember user preferred location for the dropdow.~~

 ChangeLogs
 ====